Ages 3-5 GROWING WILD

-Each day the kids get to romp in the woods and find natural materials, such as clay, rock-paint, bark, and leaves to create works of woodland art.
-This forest playground includes trails to explore, forts to build and play inside and creeks and puddles to splash in.
-Children delight in singing songs, and sharing stories that reflect their adventures.
+Each day at Growing Wild in the woods around our camp kids discover wonders, sing songs, and share stories.
+They use natural materials, such as clay, rock-paint, bark, and leaves to create works of woodland art.
+Our forest playground includes trails to explore, forts to build and play in, and puddles for stomping and splashing.

 Small groups are formed based on age so even mature five-year-olds will enjoy this program among their peers.

 Please use only FIREFOX or CHROME on a computer, as our software doesn't play well with Safari and Explorer and some smartphones/tablets.

 - Toilet Training: Children must be out of diapers/pull-ups and needing only minimal assistance with toileting.
 Children are encouraged to pee outside and to poop in a child potty that is kept at our base camp.
 Occasionally we are too far from a potty and need to use the nature bathroom (pee on the ground, poop in a hole) with assistance.
 There is also an indoor bathroom a short walk away.

 - Child must be 3 yrs old by May 1

 - Registration is complete and your child's space is held when:

 Payment has been made in full AND a NEW copy of your child's latest immunization records has been sent to the Primitive Pursuits office (we are required by the NY Health Dept. to collect these every year, even if your child was with us the previous summer).

 † Tuition is based on a self-determined sliding scale.
 Funds received above the minimum go to our scholarship fund as a tax-deductible donation (receipts available upon request).Frequently Asked Questions